 Producers: Jennifer Kawaja, Brenda Longfellow, Julia Sereny for Sienna Films; Gerry Flahive for the National Film Board of Canada

 Director of Photography: Christopher Romeike

 Original Music: Philip Strong & Laurel Macdonald

-Produced by Siena Films Productions VI Inc. in co-production with the National Film Board of Canada
+Produced by Sienna Films Productions VI Inc. in co-production with the National Film Board of Canada

 Climate change is already here.
 In another decade, the damage will be irreversible.